-Fans of Twilight, Dracula and Blade may be interested to know that there are real life vampires.
-Strange as it may sound, there are people who drink blood.
+Fans of Twilight, Dracula, and Blade may be interested to know there are real life vampires.
+Strange as it may sound, there are people who drink blood or live a vampire lifestyle.
 However, these vampires are nothing like legend and defy all the rules and conventions of literature.
-Before you get out your wooden stake, you should separate fact from fiction with regard to the vampires next door.
+Before you get out your wooden stake, however, separate fact from fiction with regard to the vampires next door.

 The Vampire Lifestyle